-Blue and green spaces are designated public space (urban and coastal) with multiple values and purposes.
-They may have economic (waterways), ecological (wildlife) and ecosystem services values as for example water retention, drinking water source, wastewater sink or a combination, but first and foremost offer a space for people to come together, interact and recreate and be healthy!
+Blue and green spaces are designated public spaces (urban and coastal) with multiple values and purposes.
+They may have economic (waterways), ecological (wildlife) and ecosystem services values, for example, water retention, drinking water source, wastewater sink or a combination, but first and foremost offer a space for people to come together, interact and recreate and be healthy!
 Research into the interactions of these values and purposes, best practices and applications is conducted in the three Horizon2020 projects BlueHealth, SOPHIE and INHERIT.

 Healthy people in healthy spaces

-Whether concerning the urban, coastal or recreational landscape, the aim of INHERIT, BlueHealth and SOPHIE is to develop integrated assessment approaches, which take into account both risks and opportunities of environmental interventions aimed at adapting to climate change.
-The objective of all this is informing effective health governance, policy and spatial planning.
+Whether urban, coastal or recreational landscape, the aim of INHERIT, BlueHealth and SOPHIE is to develop integrated assessment approaches, which take into account both risks and opportunities of environmental interventions aimed at adapting to climate change.
+The objective of all this is to inform effective health governance, policy and spatial planning.

-The World Water Week session on Health and Well-being through Effective Blue-Green Space Design and Governance will be held at the SIWI World Water Week in Stockholm, more information on the website.
+The World Water Week session on Health and Well-being through Effective Blue-Green Space Design and Governance will be held at the SIWI World Water Week in Stockholm; more information is on the website.